kong0107/facebook-backup-tool/README.md

 # Algorithm
 ## Crawler: DFS / Stack
-0. Push what to request to the stack.
+1. Push what to request to the stack.
-1. Pop an element from the stack.
+2. Pop an element from the stack.
-2. Request the data and save it to the database.
+3. Request by the information of that element, and then save the response to the database.
-3. If it's a node, then push its edges to the stack.
-4. If it's an edge and there's next page, then push the next page.
+4. If there's a next page, then push the next page to the stack.
-5. If it's an edge whose nodes may have comments, then push `comments` edge of all nodes (in the current page) to the stack.
+5. If the nodes in the response may have comments, then push `comments` edge of all nodes to the stack.
-6. If the stack is not empty, then go to step 1.
+6. If the stack is not empty, then go to step 2.
 7. Finish crawling.

 ## Concerns